databricks/terraform-databricks-lakehouse-blueprints/modules/aws_customer_managed_vpc/README.md

 page_title: "Provisioning Secure Databricks Workspaces on AWS with Terraform"
 ---

-# How to Deploy a Lakehouse Blueprint using Best Practices and Industry Helper Libraries
+# Module to Deploy a Lakehouse Blueprint using Best Practices and Industry Helper Libraries

-This guide uses the following variables.
+This modules uses the following input variables.
 Please all variables here in a terraform.tfvars file (outside the github project) and reference it using `terraform apply -var-file="<location for tfvars file>/terraform.tfvars"`.

+### Input Variables
 - `databricks_account_id`: The ID per Databricks AWS account used for accessing account management APIs.
 After the AWS E2 account is created, this is available after logging into [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com).
 - `databricks_account_username`: E2 user account email address
 - `databricks_account_password` - E2 account password